cadet/CADET-Core/doc/modelling/unit_operations/2d_lumped_rate_model_with_pores.rst

 Two Dimensional Lumped rate model with pores (LRMP2D)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The general rate model as introduced in Section :ref:`general_rate_model_model` assumes homogeneity in the cross sections of the column.
+The lumped rate model with pores as introduced in Section :ref:`lumped_rate_model_with_pores_model` assumes homogeneity in the cross sections of the column.
 This allows to consider transport along the axial dimension only.
 However, due to packing irregularity and inhomogeneous flow at the inlet (i.e., frits), this assumption may be a crude approximation.
 This model can be improved by introducing a radial coordinate :math:`\rho \in [0, R]`, where :math:`R` is the column radius, in the interstitial volume Eq. :eq:`ModelColumn`: